vadz/kevinlocke.name/_posts/2012-09-03-squeryl-transactions-not-committing-in-lift.markdown

 ## The Setup

 [As noted
-before](/bits/2012/08/31/bonecp-0.8.0-alpha1-unusable-with-lift-squeryl-record),
+before]({% post_url 2012-08-31-bonecp-0.8.0-alpha1-unusable-with-lift-squeryl-record %}),
-the setup that I am using is quite generic and based on the example configurations on the [Squeryl-Record wiki page](https://www.assembla.com/wiki/show/liftweb/Squeryl).
+the setup that I am using is quite generic and based on the example configurations on the [Squeryl-Record wiki page](https://app.assembla.com/wiki/show/liftweb/Squeryl).
 The only portion which is relevant to this article is how transactions are handled.
 For now, I'm using a simple transaction-per-request strategy, implemented as follows: